JamesSchwellenbach/Leetcode-1970/README.md

-# Leetcode-1970
+# Leetcode 1970.
 Last Day Where You Can Still Cross (Hard)

 # Problem